rajveerr/Zero-Cafe-Lodge/src/pages/index.md

 ---
 templateKey: index-page
-title: Get Amazed @ Zero
+title: Get Amazed @ ZERO
 image: /img/zeroatnight.jpg
 heading: Best Location
 subheading: Welcome to the Nature
 mainpitch:
-  title: Welcome to Zero
+  title: Welcome to ZERO
   description: Overlooking the beautiful sight of Aravali hills, away from the
     chaos of Jaipur city yet in close proximity from ‘The Amer Fort’, glancing into the heritage and culture of Royal Rajputana.
-Zero is a luxurious lodge that combines the glorious history with modern lifestyle.
+ZERO is a luxurious lodge that combines the glorious history with modern lifestyle.
 Glittering with the glass work influenced from royal Sheesh Mahals, gracefully embodying the beautiful swimming pool, waterfall and rooftop surrounded by the greenery